canonical/ops-scenario/README.md

 state = scenario.State(
     secrets={
         scenario.Secret(
-            current={'key': 'public'},
+            tracked_content={'key': 'public'},
-            latest={'key': 'public', 'cert': 'private'},
+            latest_content={'key': 'public', 'cert': 'private'},
         )
     ]
 )
 ```

-The only mandatory arguments to Secret is the `latest` contents: that is, a `str:str` mapping
+The only mandatory arguments to Secret is the `tracked_content` dict: a `str:str`
-representing the content of the revision.
-If the unit that's handling the event
+mapping representing the content of the revision.
+If there is a newer revision
+of the content than the one the unit that's handling the event is tracking, then
-is tracking a different revision of the content, then `current` should also be
-provided - if it's not, then Scenario assumes that `current` is the `latest`.
+`latest_content` should also be provided - if it's not, then Scenario assumes
-If there are other revisions of the content, simply don't include them: the
+that `latest_content` is the `tracked_content`.
+If there are other revisions of
-unit has no way of knowing about these.
+the content, simply don't include them: the unit has no way of knowing about
+these.

 There are three cases:
 - the secret is owned by this app but not this unit, in which case this charm can only manage it if we are the leader